Mobile Check Deposit

-Mobile Check DepositMost mobile check deposits are no longer subject to a mandatory two day hold.
-Funds will become available in your account immediately after the file is processed by the Credit Union.
+For most Mobile Check Deposits, funds will become available in your account after the file is processed by the Credit Union.
+Mobile Check Deposits are posted to member accounts twice per day.

 Funds could be deposited into your account the same day if your mobile check deposit is made prior to 3pm on a regular business day.